syncfusion-content/xamarin.android-docs/xamarin-android/SfBusyIndicator/Set-Header.md

 ---
 layout: post
-title: Set header to the Syncfusion® BusyIndicator control for Xamarin.Android
+title: Set header to the Syncfusion® BusyIndicator for Xamarin.Android
-description: Learn how to set header text and customize font properties for the BusyIndicator control
+description: Learn how to set header text and customize font properties for the BusyIndicator control in Xamarin.Android
-platform: Xamarin.Android
+platform: xamarin.android
 control: SfBusyIndicator
 documentation: ug
 ---